-Many of us dream of finding the perfect plot of land and building a house for ourselves, and for an increasing number of the British population (12 per cent of new builds each year and growing) that dream is becoming a reality.
+Many of us dream of finding the perfect plot of land and building a house for ourselves, and for an increasing number of the British population that dream is becoming a reality.

 But if you are put off by the thought of weekends spent by a cement mixer, then think again.
 The face of British self-build is changing due to the popularity of what used to be called ‘pre-fabrication’ and is now known as ‘off-site manufacture’.
 Nowadays self-builders frequently use some element of off-site manufacture within their homes, such as a timber frame designed as a joint project by the client and the house manufacturer, which is then brought, ready-built, to the site.
 Or, a kit-home would arrive on site almost entirely assembled and is then finished to what is known as a ‘turn-key finish’ – the house is ready to move in to – within a matter of days.